hakkiogretmen/virtual-node-autoscale/README.md

 aks-nodepool1-30440750-0   Ready     agent     27d       v1.10.6
 aks-nodepool1-30440750-1   Ready     agent     27d       v1.10.6
 aks-nodepool1-30440750-2   Ready     agent     27d       v1.10.6
-virtual-kubelet            Ready     agent     16h       v1.8.3
 ```

-In this case, it's Virtual Kubelet.
-If you've installed with the ACI Connector, you may have a node name like **virtual-kubelet-aci-connector-linux-westcentralus**.

 Export the node name to an environment variable